Francis Folger Franklin: Death and aftermath

 Franklin and his brother, James, criticized smallpox inoculation, which was performed by drawing a string, previously in contact with the pustules of a smallpox victim, through a small incision on the person being inoculated.
 At the time, inoculation offered a mortality chance of 2%, while smallpox contracted naturally was fatal to 15% of the infected.
 Later, while James still opposed inoculation, Franklin came to support it, believing it was a "safe and beneficial practice."
 In 1736, however, Francis contracted smallpox and died on November 21 of that year, without having been inoculated.
 Both Franklin and Deborah were devastated, and their devastation was compounded because they were unsure they could have another child.
-Franklin had written his paper, "On the Death of Infants", while Francis was still alive, and was inspired by his youngest son when writing about the beauty of babies.
+Franklin had written his paper "On the Death of Infants" while Francis was still alive and was inspired by his youngest son when writing about the beauty of babies.
 Francis was buried on the same day he died, his tombstone reading "The delight of all who knew him."

-Rumors quickly surfaced that Francis had died after being inoculated, and so, Franklin wrote in the Pennsylvania Gazette, on December 30, that "[he] intended to get [Francis] inoculated as soon as he should have recovered sufficient strength from a flux with which he had been long afflicted," and that the boy "received the distemper in the common way of infection."
+Rumors quickly surfaced that Francis had died after being inoculated, so Franklin wrote in the Pennsylvania Gazette, on December 30, that "[he] intended to get [Francis] inoculated as soon as he should have recovered sufficient strength from a flux with which he had been long afflicted," and that the boy "received the distemper in the common way of infection."
 However, the choice of having his son inoculated was a difficult one for Franklin, as Francis could die either way.
 Inoculation would become a real choice only if there was a high chance of smallpox being contracted naturally.
 In this case, the choice of having Francis inoculated was justified, even with its 2% mortality rate.